webplatform/docs/css/selectors/pseudo-classes/focus/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Internet Explorer
 |Version=8
-|Note= This pseudo-class requires that Windows Internet Explorer be in IE8 Standards mode rendering.
+|Note=This pseudo-class requires that Windows Internet Explorer be in IE8 Standards mode rendering.
 }}
 }}
 {{See_Also_Section